collabsoft/vsts-icescrum/overview.md

 Share your vision to help your teams deliver value and plan milestones with confidence thanks to a rigorous empirical approach.
 Communicate clear requirements to the development teams and leverage visual management to structure day to day team activities and track progress and monitor key indicators of success.

-Let a true agile tool guide you through your agile transformation!

-**Enjoy a tight integration with your development environment in Visual Studio Team Services & Team Foundation Server.**
+**Let a true agile tool guide you through your agile transformation and enjoy a tight integration with your development environment in Visual Studio Team Services & Team Foundation Server.**

 # Take control over your agile taskboard directly from commits & link them on your tasks & stories
 Reference and move iceScrum tasks from commits messages, whether using Git or Team Foundation Version Control.